wovo/psml/readme.md

 Sphere and cylinder are 3D solids.
-Shift is a 3D operator that shifts its subject in the specified (z, y and z) direction.
+Shift is a 3D operator that shifts its subject in the specified (z, y, z) direction.
-Rotate rotates its subject by the specified angles (in degrees) around the x, y and z axises.
+Rotate rotates its subject by the specified angles
+(in degrees, around the x, y and z axes).
-The \*\* (power operator) applies a shift or rotate to a solid.
+The \*\* (Python power operator) applies a modifier like shift or rotate to a solid.
 The + operator combines solids.
 Finally the write method writes the corresponding OpenSCAD code to the output.scad file.